 12th Harpenden St Nicholas Scout Group formed in 1992, and whilst we are the youngest Scout Group in Harpenden we do nonetheless have a strong heritage, including both girls and boys from the outset.
 We meet at St Nicholas church hall and, in addition to a full programme of scout activities, play an active role in the church’s programme of children-focused services, and charitable fundraising – particularly the annual Christmas Fayre.
 Many of our young members attend St Nicholas School and/or the church choir.

 During term-time our beaver colony (age 6 to 8) meets between 5 and 6pm on Mondays; our cub pack (age 8 to 10.5) from 6.30 to 7.30 on Wednesdays; and scout troop (10.5 to 14) from 7.30 to 9.00 on Thursdays.
-In addition our cubs and scouts play a prominent role in the annual Harpenden Gang Show and we have a very active outdoor programme including spring camp and autumn pack holiday for the cubs, and several weekend camps and a week-long summer camp for the scouts.
-In addition we have undertaken expeditions to Ghana and attend the 4-yearly Jamborette at Haarlem in The Netherlands.
-Our scouts’ cooking team frequently achieve high placing (including first) in district, county and regional cooking competitions, and after several years of strong performance in the county Green Beret competition one of our teams came first (out of over a hundred teams) in both 2009 and 2010.
+In addition our cubs and scouts play a prominent role in the annual Harpenden Gang Show and we have a very active outdoor programme including spring camp and autumn pack holiday for the cubs, and for scouts, several weekend camps and a week-long summer camp which extends to eleven days at the four-yearly Jamborette at Haarlem in The Netherlands.

 Enquiries regarding waiting lists, adult leadership or any general matters should be sent to the Group Scout Leader: Stuart Jack, email: email@example.com